Mega-Disaster Tracking

 A massive tsunami engulfs a residential area after a 9.0 earthquake in Japan on 3/11/11.
 Photo: REUTERS/KYODO

 Now that many of the dire predictions for the present day have been corroborated -- both by scientific studies and actual mega-disasters -- it's time to hunker down for the bumpy ride ahead.
-The Mega-Disaster Planner is the internet's most comprehensive resource for disaster monitoring, long-term emergency planning, evacuation, wilderness survival and self-reliance.
-Even if you're not into doomsday prepping or "bugging out" in the event of a "SHTF" scenario (to use the current lingo), this site can help you download preparedness guides, find out which agencies train first responders, and quickly access the latest disaster alerts.
+The Mega-Disaster Planner is the internet's most comprehensive resource for disaster monitoring, evacuation, wilderness survival and long-term self-reliance off the grid.
+Even if you're not into doomsday prepping or "bugging out" in the event of a "SHTF" scenario (to use the lingo of preppers), this site provides disaster prep tutorials, links to emergency planning websites and the latest disaster news.

 Bookmark this site now for future reference.

-Although the end of the world may not be bearing down on us just yet, a 2009 report from the National Academy of Sciences warned of unprecedented challenges at the peak of the next sunspot cycle in 2013.
+Although the end of the world may not be bearing down on us just yet, a 2009 report from the National Academy of Sciences warned of unprecedented challenges in the near future.
 These could include:

 National Academy of Sciences

-During the "Derecho" storms and heat wave hitting the midwest and mid-Atlantic states in 2012, the following comment was posted on the Yahoo news site :
+As a sign of things to come, during the so-called Derecho storms and heat wave hitting the midwest and mid-Atlantic states in 2012, the following comment was posted on the Yahoo news site:

-Hurricane Sandy, which struck a week before the presidential election, brought even more heartache to the east coast.
-When the storm took an uncharacteristic left turn while still out at sea, and started heading west, meterologists were stupified.
-British storm-tracking computers were credited with providing a heads-up to the NOAA.
+Hurricane Sandy, which struck a week before the 2012 presidential election, brought even more heartache to the east coast.
+When the storm took an uncharacteristic left turn while still out at sea, then started heading west, meterologists were stupified.
+(Conspiracy theorists blamed the freak event on HAARP weather manipulation.)
+At any rate, British storm-tracking computers were credited with providing a heads-up to the NOAA.
 Otherwise, the death toll may have been much worse.

 Atlantic City, N.J., after Hurricane Sandy.